jessfraz/blog/content/post/enigma-unikernels-risc-v-oh-my.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This "feature" from hardware vendors is preventing the innovation of this community and preventing pushing technology to a safer place.
-The community could maybe use more help from those in positions to push back on hardware vendors to push to remove these features.
+If you are in a position to push back on these hardware vendors, please do so.
+They need all the help they can get.